Information on the General Reserve Bank Data Privacy can be found here.

 We strive to send you e-mail communications that are informative and relevant, but also appreciate that you are in the best position to evaluate the appropriateness of our communications to you.

 You may also receive separate electronic communications from other Federal Reserve Bank entities.
-Any modifications you make to your subscription preferences for communications received from Federal Reserve Financial Services will not change or otherwise impact your subscription preferences for communications from other Federal Reserve Bank entities.
+Any modifications you make to your subscription preferences for communications received from the Federal Reserve Bank of Chicago or Federal Reserve Financial Services will not change or otherwise impact your subscription preferences for communications from other Federal Reserve Bank entities.
 Please respond as directed by the sending entity to modify your subscription.

 E-mail communications sent to you by the Federal Reserve Banks may contain web beacons within the e-mail messages.
-The web beacons are one-pixel transparent images that collect identifiable information to determine which e-mails are opened and acted upon so we can provide more relevant content or offers in the future.
+The web beacons are one-pixel transparent images that collect identifiable information to determine information, such as which e-mails are opened and acted upon so we can provide more relevant content or offers in the future.

 This website is not directed toward children under the age of 13, nor does the Federal Reserve Bank of Chicago knowingly collect, maintain or use personal information obtained via this website about children under the age of 13.
 We are committed to comply with applicable laws and requirements, such as the Children's Online Privacy Protection Act.
 If a child whom we know to be under the age of 13 sends personal information to us online, we will only use that personal information to respond directly to the child, notify parents or seek parental consent.
 Minor children should always obtain parental consent before releasing information to this or any website.